 1. Now That I’m President, What Do I Do? (offered Sessions I & II)

-PART 2 – 9/27-28 – 1-½ Day Workshop
+PART 2 – 9/26-27 – 1-½ Day Workshop

 For: Newly elected presidents

 The job of an effective local president is the most challenging you’ll ever face in your association.
 This workshop is designed to help newly elected presidents identify those challenges, develop strategies to deal with them, and build a strong, effective association.
 We will discuss advocacy topics so you leave empowered and with all the information you need to lead your association.
+This workshop is the first training in an optional yearlong New Presidents Academy – more information will be shared at SLC.

 This training begins prior to the start of the conference at 1:15 p.m.
 Participants should plan to arrive by 12:45 p.m.

-* Since an additional training occurs in September the costs are higher for this workshop.
+* Since an additional training occurs in September, the costs are higher for this workshop.

-Commuter: $400
+Commuter: $425

-Double Occupancy: $500
+Double Occupancy: $475

-Single Occupancy: $675
+Single Occupancy: $600

-2. Vital Skills for Local Leaders
+2. Vital Skills for Local Leaders (offered Sessions I & II)

 For: Local association presidents and leaders

-This workshop is redesigned to include not only presidents but members of your executive committee, as well.
+This workshop is designed to include not only presidents but members of your executive committee, as well.
 As local leaders one of the most vital roles you play is that of organizer.
 In this workshop, you will learn skills from the presenters as well as from each other that will enhance your organizing skills to make your association not only survive but thrive!
 With the lens focused on membership, advocacy, and communication, you will work to create an organizing plan to implement in your association.

-3. Leadership Development 101 – A Beginner’s Guide for Association Leaders
+3. Leadership Development 101 – A Beginner’s Guide for Association Leaders (offered Session II only)

 For: All members